-Creating an independent film business plan allows you to fully understand the business aspects of your project.
+An independent film business plan allows you to fully understand the business aspects of your project.
 You will want to outline your budget and show how the money will be spent.
 You will also highlight your team, your objectives and importantly, your marketing, sales and distribution strategy.

 In the United States, the Securities and Exchange Commission was set up to protect uninformed investors from scams.
 With the creation of the SEC, several laws, regulations and guidelines have been put in place to protect the innocent.
 In order to stay compliant you will need to talk with a qualified entertainment attorney who focuses on securities law.

 With your attorney’s help, building off the information outlined in your business plan, you will create a set of documents called a private placement memorandum.
-Your PPM will outline the goals for your movie.
+Your PPM will outline the goals for your film.
 It will explain the possible upside to your project, but more importantly, it will help prospective investors understand the inherent risks.